Public art in Barcelona: Early modern era

 A monument in Santa Eulalia had previously been erected in the Plaza del Blat, now Àngel.
 It was designed and drawn up in 1618 by Rafael Plansó and consisted of an obelisk on which stood an angel, pointing to the place where an angel had appeared to the delegation that transferred the remains of the saint to the Cathedral Barcelona.
 The figure of the angel was made by silversmith Felip Ros.
-In 1821 the obelisk was removed because it impeded traffic movement, and placed in a niche.
-In 1966 it was replaced by a copy and moved to the Barcelona City history museum.
+In 1821, the obelisk was removed because it impeded traffic movement and was placed in a niche.
+In 1966, it was replaced by a copy and moved to the Barcelona City history museum.

-In 1784 he built the Fountain of Neptune, by Joan Enrich promoted by the count of Assault, next to the Customs, the location of the current station in France.
+In 1784, he built the Fountain of Neptune, by Joan Enrich promoted by the count of Assault, next to the Customs, the location of the current station in France.
 It represented Neptune standing on a pedestal with dolphins and bas-reliefs, amid a cup of water.
 The statue was destroyed in the popular uprising of Camància (1843) and replaced by a copy made by a stonemason, until 1877 the fountain was dismantled; even retained bas-relief of the pedestal, which is in the Museum of History of Barcelona.

-In the late eighteenth century was founded on the estate of the Marquis de Llupià located in the municipality of Horta de Sant Joan -today a district of the city-garden that despite being passed from private to public property later.
+In the late eighteenth century, was founded on the estate of the Marquis de Llupià located in the municipality of Horta de Sant Joan -today a district of the city-garden that despite being passed from private to public property later.
 Now known as Horta Labyrinth Park, it has profuse sculptural decoration despite its unknown artist and is an interesting example of neoclassical art.
 The garden highlights the labyrinth that gives the park its name, at the center of which is a statue of Eros, while in the entrance there is a relief of Ariadne and Theseus, at the exit is the echo grotto and Narcissus; at a higher level is the Belvedere viewpoint and two temples in the Italian style with statues of Artemis and Danae; Finally, on a third terrace stands the pavilion of Charles IV, crowned by a sculpture depicting Apollo and the muses, while to the rear is a large lake fed by the source of the nymph Egeria, inspired by the Stowe cave.

 Àngel (1618), by Felip Ros, Plaça de l'Àngel.

 Hospital de la Santa Creu: Sant Roc (1638).

 Hospital de la Santa Creu: Caritat (1638).

 Hospital de la Santa Creu: Sant Pau (1668), by Domènec Rovira el Jove.

 Hospital de la Santa Creu: Sant Pau (1679), by Lluís Bonifaç el Vell.